-'Like Father' Director Lauren Miller Rogen On How The Movie Subverts A Sexist Trope About Working Women
+Netflix's New Movie 'Like Father' Subverts A Trope About Working Women In The Coolest Way

 A woman left at the altar for her workaholic ways and forced to go on her honeymoon cruise with her father sounds like a premise for a typical rom-com.
 (While getting into hijinks with her dad on the ship, she finds her true love when she least expects it... or something.)
 But when making her new Netflix movie Like Father, director Lauren Miller Rogen didn't want or need her lead character to find romance.
 In fact, she didn't even want her to give up her love for her career, something that past movies featuring work-obsessed women have conditioned audiences to expect.

 Instead, when deciding to have Like Father depict main character Rachel (Kristen Bell) as someone who works all the time (taking calls on her wedding day, being glued to her inbox while on a Caribbean cruise), Miller Rogen didn't want to make it seem like Rachel should ditch her job in order to have a personal life.
 "As someone who works really hard to have a balance between her career and her personal life, I think that is very possible," the director says, speaking days before the movie's Aug.
 3 release.

 The first-time feature filmmaker, who also wrote Like Father, says that developing the character and making her feel "grounded and real" with Bell was "fascinating," and something that both women had a personal interest in because of their own lives.
 Explains Miller Rogen, "Once Kristen came on board, she and I spent a lot of time talking about let's make sure we don't create a character who has to choose between the two, because we're both women who have very full personal lives and very full careers and feel like we're able to balance that."